sports-fan/SonyPlaystationCalendar/README.md

 # Sony Playstation Calendar
 ## Libraries
-react, react-router-dom, axios, data-fns, jest
+react, react-router-dom, axios, date-fns, jest

 ## Features
 - The calendar renders events in the “Monthly” view (according to the desin).